 At the end of the 2018 challenge, the participant with the highest Cups total will be invited to the sponsored by us certified two-day CHEMCAD beginner course!
 Wouldn’t it be awesome to learn CHEMCAD together with the industry practitioners?

 It works exactly in the same way as above.
 The only exception is that you make it a mission for yourself.
 You put your creative ideas into action to spread the PSC word and “My PSC link” to others!
 In the end, 3 participants with the highest Cups sum for registration and submissions referrals win!
 You can learn more about the awards by visiting our PSC Ambassador page.
 You know someone interested in the PSC Academic Ambassador program?
 Connect us!
 We’ll recognize your efforts!

 No.1 Overall Winner will enjoy a special invitation to our Annual CHEMCAD User Meeting organized by Chemstations Europe in Berlin.
-The winner will shake hands with the US and EU management and will get a chance to talk to Chemstations Europe’s clients.
+The winner will shake hands with CHEMCAD chief developer, the EU management and will get a chance to talk to Chemstations Europe’s clients.